 Millions of Americans have cataract surgery each year.
 The procedure has an overall success rate of 98% or higher, and the positive impact on patient vision is obvious.
 Many patients who choose laser-assisted cataract surgery report improved vision before even leaving the recovery room.

-To learn more about cataract surgery in Lansing, Owosso or to schedule an examination with Dr. Rosenbaum, contact us at 517-393-2020 or website today.
+To learn more about cataract surgery in Lansing, Owosso or to schedule an examination with Our Doctors, contact us at 517-393-2020 or website today.